CD47|Proteinase K|EGFR|BCMA|PD-L1|CD276|ACE2|TMPRSS2|Exosome Isolation Kits

 *The content of Table 2 is derived from Wikipedia.

 FcαRI is a member of the multichain immune recognition receptor (MIRR) family.
-As mentioned in the section of Fc alpha receptor, the FcαRI lacks canonical signal transduction domains known as ITAM signaling motif.
-For this reason, the signaling transduction of FcαRI is dependent on association with the FcR γ−chain subunit, forming the trimer FcαRIα/γγ
+Lack of canonical ITAM signaling motif.
+For this reason, the signaling transduction of FcαRI is dependent on association with the FcR γ−chain subunit, forming the trimer FcαRIα/γγ [23].
+The FcR γ-chain was initially described as a component of FcεRI and FcγRI, expressed on mast cells and monocytes, respectively.
+The FcαRIα-FcRγ interaction is strong and depends on oppositely charged residues in their transmembrane regions.

-FcαRI cross-linking triggers calcium release from intracellular stores in neutrophils and induction of NADPH oxidase activity that is sensitive to inhibition by PI 3-kinase inhibitors.
-FcαRI can also associate with Grb2, Shc, SHIP, and SLP-76, suggesting the formation of adaptor complexes to regulate signaling [15].
+FcαRI cross-linking triggers calcium release from intracellular stores in neutrophils and induction of NADPH oxidase activity that is sensitive to inhibition by PI 3- kinase inhibitors.
+FcαRI can also associate with Grb2, Shc, SHIP, and SLP-76, suggesting the formation of adaptor complexes to regulate signaling [25].

 Fc epsilon RI signaling pathways in mast cells are initiated via the interaction of antigen with IgE combined to the extracellular domain of the alpha chain of Fc epsilon RI.
 The activation pathways are regulated both positively and negatively by the interactions of numerous signaling molecules.
-Mast cells that are thus activated release preformed granules which contain biogenic amines (especially histamines) and proteoglycans (especially heparin).
-The activation of phospholipase A2 causes the release of membrane lipids followed by development of lipid mediators such as leukotrienes (LTC4, LTD4 and LTE4) and prostaglandins (especially PDG2).
-There is also secretion of cytokines, the most important of which are TNF-alpha, IL-4 and IL-5.
+Mast cells that are thus activated release preformed granules that contain biogenic amines (especially histamines) and proteoglycans (especially heparin).
+The activation of phospholipase A2 causes the release of membrane lipids followed by the development of lipid mediators such as leukotrienes (LTC4, LTD4, and LTE4) and prostaglandins (especially PDG2).
+There is also secretion of cytokines, the most important of which are TNF-alpha, IL-4, and IL-5.
 These mediators and cytokines contribute to inflammatory responses.

 References